Skip to main content

 Mitsubishi pricing in Shawnee: what to expect

 For a economy-tier vehicle like the Mitsubishi, the windshield itself is the primary cost driver — anywhere from $200 for older models to $1,200+ for newer ADAS-equipped vehicles.
-The Shawnee labor market is at the metro baseline, so labor adds roughly $80–$120 on top of parts.
-ADAS calibration on 2019 and newer Mitsubishi models adds another $150–$300.
+Shawnee's labor market sits right at the KC-metro baseline, so labor adds roughly $80–$120 on top of parts.
+ADAS calibration on 2019 and newer Mitsubishi models adds another $200–$500.

 What varies inside the Mitsubishi lineup

-Mitsubishi is the cheapest mainstream make in the lineup.
-The Mirage (smallest, lightest car sold in the US) has the cheapest windshield replacement on this list — usually under $250 even with mobile service.
-The Outlander is mid-range; the Outlander PHEV adds a hybrid-system camera that lifts cost slightly. e-Assist calibration has been more common since 2020; pre-2020 Mitsubishis usually skip calibration entirely.
+Mitsubishi is the lowest-cost mainstream make in the lineup.
+The Outlander is the mid-range mainstay; the Outlander PHEV adds a hybrid-system camera that lifts cost slightly.
+The Mirage (discontinued after 2025) had the lowest-priced replacement on this list — under $250 even with mobile — but those are now used-only vehicles. e-Assist calibration has been more common since 2020; pre-2020 Mitsubishis usually skip calibration entirely.
 Aftermarket glass for Mitsubishi is widely available but quality varies — for the modern Outlander specifically, OEM is recommended.

 ADAS calibration on your Mitsubishi